hodss/hodss/README.md

 hodsscollection and any of its assets are copyright (c) hodss

-CodeTrainer and any of its assets are copyright (c) CodeTrainer
+CodeTrainer and any of its assets are copyright (c) CodeTrainer Technologies, GP

 Electron and any of its assets are copyright (c) Electron Technlogy Partners, GP